 This Florida Girl that has been transplanted to Iowa is getting impatient.
 I should have tomatoes by now.
-Atleast that is what my brain is telling me.
-In Florida I would have picked a gazillion by now.
+At least that is what my brain is telling me.
+In Florida, I would have picked a gazillion by now.
 My tomato plants have taken off here.
-I have so many flowers and green tomatoes it isn’t funny.
-That is the problem….they are green.
+I have so many flowers and green tomatoes on my vines; it isn’t even funny.
+That is the problem they are green.
 Not red, not yellow.
-No hint of turning ripe in the near future.
+No hint of turning ripe shortly.
 Just big ole green tomatoes.

 My husband has been joking with me, walking around for weeks saying, ”You know you can just fry them.
 We haven’t had fried green tomatoes in forever.”
 Yeah yeah yeah….but I want to see my tomatoes turn red.
 It is a pride thing.
 I planted the seeds, watered them, fertilized them, the whole nine yards.
 Now I want them to turn red on the vine.

-Well, after starring at these Big Green Globes hanging from the vines for going on 2 weeks…still no red, I folded.
+Well, after staring at these Big Green Globes hanging from the vines for going on two weeks…still no red, I folded.
 I went out and picked three of the biggest, greenest tomatoes you ever saw and fried them.
 I am hoping it will scare the other ones into turning red.
 Still no luck.

 - 2-3 Large Green Tomatoes